Atrium’s C-Qur Mesh and Proloop Devices May Cause Infection and Other Serious Side Effects. Defects and Injury may lead to revision surgery.

 The Omega 3 oil coating was originally designed to assist in the patient’s healing process and reduce the chance of the mesh attaching to internal tissues.
 Results, however, show the gel coatings simply led to further injuries.

-The FDA has received serious post-op reports regarding the C-Qur mesh.
+The FDA has received serious post-op reports regarding the ProLoop and C Qur mesh devices.
 The Atrium C-Qur mesh failure rates are unacceptably high, and regularly leave patients with permanent and debilitating medical conditions.
 The C-Qur mesh, made from polypropylene, is known to shrink, cause foreign body reactions, become infected and erode.
 Patients implanted with a C-Qur mesh device may suffer from the following:

 Infection—the Omega 3 fatty acid gel of C-Qur was designed to create a cleaner mesh implant, less likely to attach to organ tissue, but in many cases patients have suffered from serious infections.
 There is clear indication that the mesh is unsuitable to be used inside the body.
 If the hernia mesh adheres to the bowel, it can cause gastric ulcers and infections like sepsis and gangrene.